• HOME

 "Similarly, Catya Plate's Sanguine Bedtime Stories was shown at the Lance Fung Gallery in New York in 2001.
 It occupies an intermedium between literature (in this case diary writing), sculpture and smell.
 Visitors smell small vials of blood; the interior receptors of memory fire off while visitors inhabit a red, living-room set whose fleshy tone and tactile walls suggest the interior of the human body.
 Here, perfuming and sculptural space are brought, literally, into the space of memory of the body and time structurally.
 It is elastic in space and time, suggesting intermedial points that span this continuum, even as the vials are separable from the room.
 Perfume and blood share longstanding association in occult philosophy: the combination recalls magic as well as the fundamental basis for the evocative power of perfume in the body's pheromones and scent organs."

-Sanguine Bedtime Stories XI, 2001
+Sanguine Bedtime Stories objects:

 9 inches x 9 inches x 3½ inches (closed)

-9 inchesx 18 inches x 1¾ inches
+9 inches x 18 inches x 1¾ inches (open)

-Tarot Series
+Clothespin Tarot

 Clothespin Tarot Artist Book, 2007